Home

 I completed both my Bachelor's and Magisterium degrees at the University of Strasbourg, followed by a Master's degree at the University of Rennes 1 in France.
 While Potsdam serves as my primary research base, I also spent a research period at the Advanced Institute for Materials Research (AIMR) at Tohoku University in Japan.

-I develop geometric and topological tools to help materials scientists describe and quantify entanglement in 3-periodic structures.
-Such structures can represent a variety of biological, molecular, and chemical systems, including coordination polymers, metal-organic frameworks, covalent organic frameworks, liquid crystals, and DNA origami crystals.
-Shown below is a 3D model of a 3-periodic entanglement of filaments, created using Houdini.
+My PhD project is about developing geometric and topological tools to help materials scientists describe and quantify entanglement in crystalline (3‑periodic) materials.
+Shown below is a 3D model of a 3‑periodic entanglement of filaments, generated with Houdini.
 Alongside my research, I also tutor junior scientists in the use of various software programmes (such as Houdini) to model and explore biophysical systems.

 Areas of interest and expertise: